 "...[W]hat Jung called 'the moral obligation' to live out and to express what one has learned in the descent or ascent to the wild Self.
 This moral obligation he speaks of means to live what we perceive, be it found in the psychic Elysian fields, the isles of the dead, the bone deserts of the psyche, the face of the mountain, the rock of the sea, the lush underworld - anyplace where La Que Sabe breathes upon us, changing us.
 Our work is to show we have been breathed upon - to show it, give it out, sing it out, to live out in the topside world what we have received through our sudden knowings, from body, from dreams and journeys of all sorts."

 I respectfully submit that this is so for any creative person, this is the work of the SEER, residing within each of us.
 The River beneath the River of the World.

 * (p.30, below)

 ** (p.96, below)*** Women Who Run With the Wolves: Myths and Stories of the Wild Woman Archetype, Clarissa Pinkola Estés, Hardcover, 560 pages, Random House Publishing Group, 1992

-**** I find I've been pulling out these drawings that I did while living in Berkeley in the 70's.
-Maybe, my desire to renew this aquaintance with my younger self is also an effort to see the River that runs through it.........sometimes, in looking at old work, one can be amazed to see the same storyline...........
+**** I find I've been pulling out these drawings that I did in the 70's.
+Maybe, my desire to renew this acquaintance with my younger self is also an effort to see the River that runs through it.........sometimes, in looking at old work, one can be amazed to see the same storyline...........